Cisco Price Increase Effective January 30th 2022

 Q: Why is Cisco raising prices on certain products?

 Reviewing and adjusting prices of products is a normal process for Cisco and others in the industry.
-In this case, market dynamics, including component cost, freight charges, and semiconductor availability are reflected in pricing for certain hardware products beginning in August 2021.
+In this case, market dynamics, including component cost, freight charges, and semiconductor availability are reflected in pricing for certain hardware products on January 30th 2022.

 Q: Will Cisco lower prices if conditions improve?

 We are working aggressively with our suppliers continually to provide the best value for our customers.
 Any changes to prices in the future will be communicated.

 Q: Is Cisco profiting from this price increase?

 No. Prices reflect component cost and availability and related manufacturing and shipping costs to Cisco.

 Q: Will valid quotes be honored if approved before the price increases on an impacted product?

 A valid quote is an approved quote which has been properly configured, has product availability, the product is not EOL, and has not been re-opened.
 It is one where it has been approved from a pricing perspective and is therefore Net Price Protected for 30 days from date of approval.
 If the quote is re-opened, changed, or reconfigured it will be re-quoted at the new prices and will be put through the discount approval process again.
 The 30-day Net Price Protection starts again at the point the quote is reapproved and protects the new net price for 30 days.
 Cisco will be absorbing the increased costs for current backlog product, as well as those approved quotes that are within the 30-day Net Price Protection.

 Q: Is this isolated to a certain geography or region?